nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 | [postCSS](http://postcss.org/)| PostCSS is an CSS autoprefixer that automatically adds vendor prefixes from Can I Use to your CSS to ensure cross-browser compatibility |
 | [showdown](http://postcss.org/)| A Markdown to HTML converter written in Javascript |
 | [react-ga](https://github.com/react-ga/react-ga)| A JavaScript module that can be used to include Google Analytics tracking code in a website or app that uses React for its front-end codebase. |
+| [react-slingshot](https://github.com/coryhouse/react-slingshot)| The React/Redux/Webpack starter kit CMC is based off of.
+CMC has diverged a fair bit from React-Slingshot in many respects but still owes a great deal of its webpack structure, config, npm scripts, and dev server code to react-slingshot.